damhau/teamsstatus/README.md

 # add Luxafor LED flag
 SUBSYSTEMS=="usb", ATTR{idVendor}=="04d8", ATTR{idProduct}=="f372", MODE:="0666"
 ```
-- copy the python script in any folder, I've used /opt/luxafor-web/
+- Copy the python script in any folder, I've used /opt/luxafor-web/
-- the flask web server will listen to 8080, if you need to change it update the varaible PORT at line 21 in the script.
+- The flask web server will listen to 8080, if you need to change it update the varaible PORT at line 21 in the script.

-- cd to your folder (eg. /opt/luxafor-web/)
+- Cd to your folder (eg. /opt/luxafor-web/)

-- install PyWinUSB and Flask
+- Install PyWinUSB and Flask

 ```
 pip3 install PyWinUSB Flask
 ```

-- create the file /etc/systemd/system/luxafor-web.service and add the following
+- Create the file /etc/systemd/system/luxafor-web.service and add the following

 ```
 [Unit]